mattwagl/fundbuero/README.md

 * [rough-notation](https://github.com/rough-stuff/rough-notation) creates and animates hand-drawn annotations on a web page.
 * [excalidraw](https://github.com/excalidraw/excalidraw) is a whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them.
 * [Two.js](https://github.com/jonobr1/two.js) is a renderer agnostic two-dimensional drawing api for the web.
+* [diagram-maker](https://github.com/awslabs/diagram-maker) is a library to display an interactive editor for any graph-like data.

 ### Media